MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 In order to perform the steps described next, you must have **Azure App Service** resource and related **App Service** in Azure.

+## Enable Direct Line App Service Extension

+This section describes how to enable the direct line app service extension using keys from your bot’s channel configuration and the **Azure App Service** resource where your bot is hosted.

-## Update .NET bot to use direct line app service extension
+## Update .NET Bot to use Direct Line App Service Extension

 1. In Visual Studio, open your bot project.
 1. Add the **Streaming Extension NuGet** package to your project: